falkodev/a3-vue-sample-project/README.md

 - `docker-compose ps` for running instances
 - `docker-compose stop` or `docker-compose kill` for stopping the containers
 - `docker-compose build` to rebuild images
-- `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec vino-terr-apos sh` to log into the server container)
+- `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec sample-project-apos sh` to log into the server container)

 Additionally, there is a Makefile.
 Therefore, these commands are available: